bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/Image.md

 ### Responsive images

-Images in BootstrapVue can be made responsive with the `fluid` prop (which sets `max-width: 100%; height: auto;` via CSS classes) so that it scales with the parent element - up to the maximum native width of the image.
+Images in BootstrapVueNext can be made responsive with the `fluid` prop (which sets `max-width: 100%; height: auto;` via CSS classes) so that it scales with the parent element - up to the maximum native width of the image.